-So, you want to write a book, eh?
+So, you're writing a book, eh?
 Or, maybe you’ve developed a case of short-term insanity and have written one in thirty days.
 What now?
 There are some key fundamentals every author can apply, whether they write fiction, nonfiction, or politics—a class in itself—to ensure their book stands out for all the wrong reasons.
 They are:

 Some can get away with being original.
 Not you.
 Play it safe.
 Write Goldie Lockett and the Three Norsemen.

 Readers these days are pressed for time.
 They’re so stressed that they’re throwing their coffee and egg sandwiches into blenders and drinking the gritty concoction through a straw from a cup-holder hat on the morning train.
 Gone are the days when a writer could describe intimate details to set the mood or scene.
 Readers don’t want to see this: “Jack gasped for air, and his teeth chattered as his heartbeat slowed under the deathly cold grip of the water.
 His tenuous grasp on the headboard weakened, and only his love for Rose kept him clinging to it and life, as the frigid Atlantic prowled for his soul.”
 Instead, write like this: “Jack was cold and dying.
 He loved Rose.
 They were floating on a piece of wood in the ocean.
 They spoke.
 He died.”